What a stereotypical place!

 - Another association with many of the Caribbean isles are slaves imported from Africa, pirates and strong reminders of still quite recent colonial times.

-- Cubans are often lampooned for their self-given impression that they are more closely related to the Spaniards than the rest of Latin America and don't like to be reminded that there are Tainos and Blacks in their country.
+- Cubans are often lampooned for their self-given impression that they are more closely related to the Spaniards than the rest of Latin America and don't like to be reminded that there are Tainos and Blacks in their country; truth is, almost everyone and their mothers in Latin America are descendants of the Spanish with varying degrees of generational removal and it's just a fact of life, not particularly noteworthy.

-- On the other hand, expatriates from other countries in the USA tend to see Cubans as extremely loud and entitled freeloaders.
+- Many people have fled Cuba by boat and went to Florida, where they express firm anti-Castro and anti-communist opinions and vote Republican.
+Castro-hating Cubans are often cast as villains in JFK conspiracy theories because of his debacles with the American intervention on the island.
+Expatriates from other countries in the USA tend to see Cubans as extremely loud and entitled freeloaders.
 It doesn't help that they get green cards faster than any other nationality in an apparent American move to spite Castro.

 - Haitians, aside from the voodoo things, are seen as pity seekers in search of constant support and help.
 Even though they are considered to be French speakers, there is a great amount of the population that does not speak an ounce of French; it does not help that most of the contact they have with the world is with the Americas, which are largely English, Spanish and Portuguese speakers, having a language barrier by default.
 In the USA, Haitians are known to be dutiful, yet extremely conflictive workers who pull the Race Card more often than not.